 Although similar positions to the kimura lock are seen in old German shoot fighting manuals dating as back as 1520, or even in the Khmer temple, Cambodia (12th century).
 In catch wrestling, the creation of the double wristlock is often attributed to Lorigo Morelli (also known as “Tony” Morelli) during the 1920’s.
 The lock was also utilized in freestyle wrestling, being Robin Reed one of the most decorated spreaders of the position, having paved the way to a gold medal at the 1924 Paris Summer Olympics with several pins performed with the use of the double wristlock.

 When Carlos and Helio Gracie found that Kimura was in Brazil, they immediately challenged the legendary Japanese to a grappling match against Helio.
 Kimura refused the offer, failing to recognize the legitimacy of Helio Gracie.
-To test the Gracie’s credibility on the mat, they organized a superfight against another apt Japanese who toured with Kimura, Yukio Kato who was 22 years old and weighed around 70kg (154lbs), a similar weight to Helio’s.
+To test the Gracie family’s credibility on the mat, they organized a super fight against another apt Japanese who toured with Kimura, Yukio Kato, who was 22 years old and weighed around 70kg (154lbs), a similar weight to Helio’s.

-The iconic Gracie fought Kato twice, the first fight being a draw and the second a submission win to Helio Gracie.
-The win forced Kimura to accept the challenge, and the fight was set for Rio de Janeiro on October 23, 1951 in what would be a three 10 minute round fight.
+The iconic Gracie fought Kato twice, the first match being a draw and the second a submission win to Helio Gracie.
+The win forced Kimura to accept the challenge, and the fight was set for Rio de Janeiro on October 23, 1951, in what would be a three 10 minute round fight.

-There are certain myths surrounding the match between Kimura and Helio Gracie, many of these spread by the Gracie advertising strategy who used this bout to boost the profile of their fighting style.
+There are certain myths surrounding the clash between Kimura and Helio Gracie, many of these spread by the Gracie advertising strategy who used this bout to boost the profile of their fighting style.
 The first being that Kimura had mentioned that he would consider the match a loss if Helio lasted more than 3 minutes with him.
-We could not find a record of these words being mentioned by the Japanese, in any of the media and in fact, according to Kimura’s statements, he used the first 10 minute round of the match to test Helio’s skills, finishing him early in the 2nd round by way of reverse ude-garami.
+We could not find a record of these words being mentioned by the Japanese, in any of the media and in fact, according to Kimura’s statements, he used the first 10 minute round of the match to test Helio’s skills, finishing him early in the 2nd round.

 Another myth is that there was a 36kg (80lbs) weight difference between the two fighters.
 The match had no weight limit and none of the fighters were weighed in.
 Kimura was certainly the heavier of the two, and although we can only speculate, the weight difference was more likely closer to a 10kg/22lbs considering both fighters weights from previous matches.